Best daily deals

 Sony and Bose have dueled over the top spot in the noise canceling space for years, and while Sony has held onto the crown in recent years, the Bose QuietComfort 45 makes a case to take it back.
 For the price, the Sony WH-1000XM4 is still one of the best pairs of noise canceling headphones on the market — even though the new WH-1000XM5 has been available for quite some time.
 Additionally, we think the QuietComfort 45 is still a better buy than the newer Bose QuietComfort Headphones.
 So, let’s find out how these two stack up.

-Editor’s note: this versus article was updated on January 2, 2024, to ensure the timeliness of the information within.
+Editor’s note: this versus article was updated on November 28, 2024, to remove outdated information and recommendations.

 Sony WH-1000XM4 vs Bose QuietComfort 45: Design and build